Understanding IB Exams

 External Assessment (Exams)

-- Paper 1:
+- Paper 1: Multiple-choice or structured questions

-- Paper 2:
+- Paper 2: Essay-based questions

-- Paper 3 (HL only):
+- Paper 3 (HL only): Specialized topics and case studies

 Internal Assessment (IA)

-- 20-30% of the final grade.
+- 20-30% of final grade

-- Internally graded, externally moderated.
+- Internally graded, externally moderated

 5. Core Components of the IB Diploma